analystmohitshah/Healthcare_Cost__Analysis/README.md

 This project demonstrates how to transform transactional healthcare data into **analytical insights** by merging **expense** and **visit** datasets.
 The analysis focuses on:
 - Calculating **expense per patient visit**
-- Determining **average expense per functional health centre** (e.g., hospitals, long-term care, community services)
+- Determining **average expense per health centre** (e.g., hospitals, long-term care, community services)
+- **Health centre** is the department or the unit in the organization.

 This type of analysis is crucial for **healthcare financial management**, enabling better:
 - Budget allocation